Signs and Symptoms

-- Ask for a cabin on the upper deck or toward the front of the ship.
+- Ask for a cabin on the upper deck or towards the front of the ship.

 - When on deck, keep your eyes fixed on the horizon or land.

-You can use medication to control your symptoms, but people who travel often may want to learn to control, and prevent, symptoms.
+You can use medication to control your symptoms.
+If you travel often, you may want to learn to control, and prevent symptoms.
 Mind-body practices, such as cognitive-behavioral therapy and biofeedback, may help.
 Other alternatives include:

 - Changes to your diet

 - Physical exercise

 Medications for motion sickness may cause drowsiness.
 Pilots, ship crew members, or anyone operating heavy equipment or driving a car should not take them.
 These medications may help:

 - Scopolamine (Transderm Scop).
 Most commonly prescribed medication for motion sickness.
 You have to take it before symptoms start.
 It comes in patch form to put behind your ear 6 to 8 hours before travel.
 If the patch is left in place, effects last up to 3 days.
 Side effects may include dry mouth, drowsiness, blurred vision, and disorientation.